Making a Positive Impact in the U.S.

 - Company support for and participation in medical congresses, provided the scientific evidence and federal, state, and local rules on controlling community spread of the virus at events and gatherings allows us to do so safely.

-A financial contribution to a non-profit organization in connection with specific events (e.g., congresses, annual conferences, conventions, walk-a-thons, booth space, mailing opportunities, and events educating patients, caregivers, patient organizations, or healthcare professionals).
-Sanofi may receive benefits associated with such events.
+A financial contribution to a non-profit organization in connection with specific events (e.g., congresses, annual conferences, conventions, walk-a-thons, etc.).
+Sanofi may receive benefits, such as booth space, mailing opportunities, etc.

 A financial contribution to a non-profit organization unrelated to Sanofi therapeutic areas to support the mission or independent initiative with a focus on Health Equity, STEM Education Equity and/or Local Community Partnerships.